 In certain Sonata models, the anchor plate that holds the wind deflector in place may not be sufficiently bonded to the body of the car.
 As one might imagine, loose elements on a car don't fare too well in high-speed travel.
 If the wind deflector becomes partially dismounted while the sunroof is open, it can interfere with the closing sunroof panel.
 The loose deflector can actually dislodge the sunroof panel from its track (imagine a crowbar prying a board loose for the general effect), at which point the force of the passing wind can lift it away from the assembly.
 Attempts to manually force the sunroof closed around the detached deflector element can cause similar problems.

-Drivers may be able detect the issue as it happens, based on increased wind noise and problems closing the sunroof.
+Drivers may detect the issue as it happens, based on increased wind noise and problems closing the sunroof.
 Owners of affected vehicles are encouraged to take their Sonatas to dealerships, where the wind deflector anchor plates will be re-bonded more strongly to the assembly.

 How Bad Could That Be?